Athlete Guide to Setting SMART Nutrition Goals

 It answers the question:

-For example, if your primary objective is to improve your overall hydration to improve performance, setting a goal to drink more water throughout the day is relevant.
+If the main objective is to improve their overall hydration to improve performance, setting a goal to drink more water throughout the day is relevant.

 Time-bound: A time-bound goal has a timeframe for the goal to be done.